Phoenix-Chen-Git/CCMU/README.md

 <p align="center">
   <img src="docs/Model_architecture.png" alt="model architecture"/>
 </p>
+Schematic of the model architecture.
+The input tensor [𝑁,18,23] [N,18,23] is linearly embedded into a 256-dimensional space, followed by positional encoding and layer normalization.
+The processed sequence passes through three stacked transformer encoder layers, each consisting of multi-head self-attention, add & norm, and a feed-forward network (256→512→256).
+The output is globally pooled across the sequence dimension, then passed through a linear layer and sigmoid activation to produce the final prediction.
+This design enables the model to capture contextual dependencies within sequences and output a probability score for each sample.
 # Benchmark on MIT and CFD Datasets
 ## Table 3.
 MIT Algorithm Metrics
 | Fold | FNR Constraint | FPR    | ROC-AUC | PR-AUC |